v-viksur/architecture-center/docs/microservices/tactical-ddd.md

 > [!NOTE]
 > The term *service* is overloaded in computer programming.
 The definition here is not directly related to microservices.

-There are a few other DDD patterns not listed here, including factories, repositories, and modules, but these are less relevant for our purposes.
+There are a few other DDD patterns not listed here, including factories, repositories, and modules.
+These can be useful patterns within a microservice, but are less relevant for our purposes.

 ## Define entities and aggregates